 For best performance, make sure that MAXBSMTP is set to at least 5000.
 If you want to allow individual list owners to send mail-merge messages for their respective lists, set the DIST_OWNER_MAIL_MERGE configuration variable to the value 1.
 By default, this option is disabled.
-Note that the LISTSERV administrator is always allowed to send mail-merge messages; it is assumed that the administrator knows whether mail-merge is supported whereas individual list owners may not have this information.
+Note that the LISTSERV administrator is always allowed to send mail-merge messages; it is assumed that the administrator knows whether mail-merge is supported, whereas individual list owners may not have this information.

-1.4.2 ODBC Interface
+1.4.2 ODBC Interface (Windows)

+(For unixODBC, please see Section 1.4.5 unixODBC (UODBC) Interface.)

+To activate the Windows ODBC interface, you must first create a system-wide ODBC data source.
+This MUST be done with the 64-bit verson of the ODBC management application.
+Thankfully, this is the default under 64-bit Windows systems, and the icon can be found in the Administrative Tools folder from the Start Menu.
+Alternately, click the "Run" command, and type into the dialog box, then click OK.

+%windir%\system32\odbcad32.exe

+Once the management app is open, select the System DSN tab, click [Add...], and then select the appropriate driver and fill out the driver-specific form.

+(Under Windows Server 2016 and later, Microsoft have placed links for both the 32-bit and 64-bit versions of the ODBC interface into the Windows Administrative Tools start menu group, so it should no longer be necessary to use the workaround above.)

-To activate the ODBC interface, you must first create a system-wide ODBC data source.
-Open the Control Panel, double-click on the ODBC 32 icon, select the System DSN tab, click [Add...], and then select the appropriate driver and fill out the driver-specific form.
-L-Soft does not recommend supplying passwords in a system-wide DSN (if offered at all by the driver) because any Windows NT user has access to this information.
+Important: L-Soft does not recommend supplying passwords in a system-wide DSN (if offered at all by the driver) because any Windows user has access to this information.
+LISTSERV should be configured to send the appropriate password, instead.